Crisp and delicious, Freezer Bread and Butter Pickles are the easiest way to preserve all those cucumbers!

 Note - these pickles came from my favorite canning book on Small batch canning!
 There is a link to it in the recipe card.

 **As an Amazon affiliate I earn from qualifying purchases.

 Freezer Bread and Butter Pickles

-Place the cucumbers, onion and red pepper in a large non-reactive container.
-Sprinkle with salt and mix well.
-Let stand for 3 hours, stirring every so often, and then drain.
-Rinse twice and drain thoroughly.
+- Place the cucumbers, onions and bell pepper in a nonreactive bowl.
+Sprinkle with the salt and mix well.
+Let sit for about 3 hours.

 - After 3 hours, drain the vegetables and rinse them twice and drain thoroughly.

 - Heat the vinegar in a microwave for about 30 seconds to warm it slightly or heat on the stove.
 Add the sugar, mustard seeds, celery seeds and turmeric.
 Stir to dissolve the sugar.

 - Pack the vegetables into clean freezer safe containers.
 Pour the liquid over them.